simple daisy brownie bites

-After a bit of a hiatus, I’m back in the borrowed kitchen.
-I was in the grand city of NY for a few days at a glam media blogger event for my edible crafts column (check out my posts here and here).
+After a bit of a hiatus, I’m back in the borrowed kitchen to make these simple daisy brownie bites using M & Ms. I was in the grand city of NY for a few days at a glam media blogger event.
 But now I’m back on cookies.
 Well, brownies.
 I do have a rather long story, the details of which I’ll spare you, of a heated exchange with an angry customer when working as a cookie decorator.
 She insisted the brownie should be considered a cookie and was horribly distraught we did not offer them.
 As it suits my purpose to consider the brownie a cookie for this post (a bar cookie?), I’ll give her this one for today only.

 you will need:

-brownies (see below for my recipe, any are fine)
+brownies (see below for my recipe, or your own favorite recipes are fine)

 circle cookie cutter (1 1/2″)